 Track balance on reimbursement pay items works in much the same way as the Earnings pay item above.

 Learn more on setting up a custom reimbursement in our Pay Items - Reimbursements support article.

-Default Pay Tab - Once the added to an employee's Default Pay tab set the Current Balance to be paid out.
+Default Pay - Once added to an employee's Default Pay tab, set the Current Balance to be paid out.
 The total will need to be entered as a negative figure.
 To pay out $180 for example, enter the Current Balance as '-180'.

 Draft Pay - The Current Balance will continue to reduce as the pay item is applied in the employee's pays.